Frequently Asked Questions

 decide what is best for you.

-Q. Can I get the low rate on Internet Access if I do not want
+Q. Can I get the $14.95 rate on Internet Access if I do not want

 your long distance plan?